Preparing for Climate Change

 For more information, please visit the City's Local Hazards page and view this February 14, 2023 "Report on Recent Climate-Related Flooding Impacts on Public Infrastructure" with images from the December 2022 king tide event on the Island.

 - Do not walk through flood water if possible.
 It is a health hazard.

-- If you do need to walk through flood waters follow good hygiene practices and wash your hands, clothes, and pets after.
+- If you do need to walk through flood waters, follow good hygiene practices and wash your hands, clothes, and pets afterwards.

 - Do not drive through flooded areas - it is dangerous and can damage your vehicle.
 Find an alternative route.
 Remember: Turn Around, Don’t Drown.

-- Boaters should be aware that high tides cause lower clearance under bridges - check the de before leaving the dock.
+- Boaters should be aware that high tides cause lower clearance under bridges - check the tide before leaving the dock.

 - FEMA - What to do before a flood

 - FEMA - Anchor and Brace Propane Tanks and Gas Cylinders